Becoming a Foster ParentFrequently Asked Questions: Becoming a Foster Parent

 How can I get my training hours if I work full time?

 Kaleidoscope has monthly foster parent meetings and trainings.
-If a foster parent cannot attend due to work schedule, Kaleidoscope works with the foster parent to develop alternative methods of obtaining needed trainings.
-It is the agency’s job to identify appropriate trainings for the foster home.
+If a foster parent cannot attend due to work schedule, Kaleidoscope works with the foster parent to develop alternative methods of completing the needed trainings.
+It is the agency’s responsibility to identify appropriate trainings for the foster home.
 Join us today by registering for an upcoming foster parent orientation.
-If you have questions or would like more information about becoming a foster parent with Kaleidoscope, contact us.